rgarciademarina/AI4Devs-design-rgm/LTI-JACA/prompts.md

 If you have any questions, ask me.
 ```

 Certainly!
 I'll create the C4 diagrams for LTI-ATS-JACA, considering the given tech stack, system architecture, and "Must Have" priorities.
-I'll provide both PlantUML and Mermaid code for each diagram.
+I'll provide Mermaid code for each diagram.
 We'll create three levels of C4 diagrams: Context, Container, and Component.

 Let's start with the Context Diagram: